A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 5 - Builder.ai: The best way to create apps (for every business size)

 Builder.ai is an all-in-one solution, offering a middle ground between no-code app builders and dev agencies.
 On the one hand, you can create apps cost-effectively and at speed.
-On the other hand, you’re not restricted by templates and have the ability to level up your app as you scale.
+On the other hand, you’re not restricted by templates and can create custom functionality tailored to the exact needs of your users.

 This means everyone – from non-technical users founding their own startups to large enterprises looking for extra resources – can use the platform.